Ssemaganda-George/Search-AlogorithmAI/README.md

 # Search-AlogorithmAI
-This repo has an implemenation that has AI search algorithms.
+**This repo has python implementations for all AI search algorithms.**